 A subsidiary of Children’s National Medical Center

 Brainy Camps Association is a non-profit organization that provides residential summer camps, family retreats, leadership training and transitional youth programs for children with severe chronic health conditions.
 We began our mission in 1994 with a camp for children with epilepsy.
-Nineteen years later, we have expanded to include camps for youngsters with Asperger’s syndrome, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, congenital heart disease, heart conditions that require pacemakers, ICDs or transplants, Down syndrome and hemiplegic/diplegic cerebral palsey.
-This year we are adding family camps for NF, diabetes and childhood obesity.
+Twenty years later, we have expanded to include camps for youngsters with Asperger’s syndrome, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, heart disease, Down syndrome and hemiplegic/diplegic cerebral palsey.
+In 2013, we are added family camps for diabetes and childhood obesity.
 Our camps are run in collaboration with many of the healthcare organizations connected to the conditions served.
-Transportation is available from the Washington, DC area.
+Transportation is available for many of our camps.

 Our Camp Program

 We offer our campers a safe, fun experience where they can meet others like themselves, often for the first time in their lives.
 Not only do they swim, dance and play, they gain knowledge about their conditions from medical experts in the field and learn to be independent, self-reliant, and effective partners with their medical providers in the management of their health.